lachezar-dimitrov/chess/README.md

 ## Components
 ### `Game`:

-* should display the rules of the game
+* V should display the rules of the game
-* should display the game history
+* V should display the game history V
-* should render the board
 #### `renderHistory()`:
+* V should show the next player
+* V should change the status only when win occur
+* V should change the draw status only when draw occur
 * should increment the wins counter on the first player with one when the first player win
 * should increment the wins counter on the second player with one when the second player win
 * should increment the draws counter with one when a draw occur

 ### `Board`:
+* should render the board
 * when init all cells are empty
 ### `Box`:
 * should change the value with the symbol of the current player